sdmalek44/whats_for_dinner/README.md

 ## Local Setup

-- First make sure you have Ruby version 2.4.3 and Rails 5.2.1 installed on your machine
+- Make sure you have Rails 5.2.1 and Ruby version 2.4.3 installed (use rbenv or rvm to install locally)
--
 - `$ git clone https://github.com/sdmalek44/whats_for_dinner.git`
 - `$ cd whats_for_dinner`
 - `$ bundle install` (if you installed 2.4.3 run gem install bundler first)